Frequently Asked Questions

 What is a Notary Public?

 A Notary Public is a qualified lawyer - a member of the third and oldest branch of the legal profession in England and Wales.
-Notaries are appointed by the Court of Faculties of the Archbishop of Canterbury and are subject to regulation by the Master of the Faculties.
+In England and Wales, notaries are appointed and regulated through the Faculty Office of the Archbishop of Canterbury.

 What does a Notary Public do?